Maybe Not Tonight

-Maybe Not Tonight is the sixth studio album that was released by American country music artist Sammy Kershaw.
+Maybe Not Tonight is the sixth studio album by American country music artist Sammy Kershaw.
 It was released in 1999 (see 1999 in country music) on Mercury Records.
 The first album of his career not to achieve an RIAA certification, it also failed to produce any Top Ten country hits.
 The lead-off single, which was the title track duet with Lorrie Morgan (also included on her 1999 album My Heart) reached #17 on the country charts.
 This song was concurrently promoted by Mercury and BNA Records, Morgan's label.
 Following it were "When You Love Someone" at #37 and "Me and Maxine" at #35.
-"Louisiana Hot Sauce", the fourth and final track, failed to chart.
+"Louisiana Hot Sauce", the fourth and final single, failed to chart.
 Also included is a cover of Bobby Vee's "More Than I Can Say", which water later a #2 pop hit for Leo Sayer in 1980.
 In addition, "How Much Does the World Weigh" was later recorded by Tracy Byrd on his 2001 album Ten Rounds.
 Maybe Not Tonight was also Kershaw's last studio album for Mercury.
 After it was released, Mercury issued an album of cover songs and a second greatest hits compilation before he exited the label.